PaceFinancialGroup/Monuva-Docs/docs/source/getting-started/index.rst

 Agencies
 --------
-If you allow brokers or resellers to issue invoices on your belaf it is possible to set up a flexible agency agreement between you and other Monuva account holders enabling commision payments can be made instantly and at source.
+If you allow brokers or resellers to issue invoices on your behalf it is possible to set up a flexible agency agreement between you and other Monuva account holders enabling commission payments to be made instantly and at source.

 Next Steps
 ----------